A Brief Overview

 - High insulin, which results in less SHBG and more free Testosterone.
 This is linked to weight gain and a diet high in sugars and refined foods.
 We can see this in PCOS (Polysystic Ovarian Syndrome)

 - Stress can lead to low Testosterone as the body favours the production of the stress hormone, Cortisol, rather than sex hormones.
 How is your sex drive when you’re stressed?

 So what affects our hormone balance?

-Using a functional medicine approach which considers biochemical individuality, in my 1:1 consultations, I help you identify which factors in your diet, lifestyle and biochemical make-up could be impacting on hormone balance and contributing to your symptoms.
+As a Nutritional Therapist, my approach to supporting women going through hormonal changes is to use a functional medicine approach.
+This considers biochemical individuality.
+In my 1:1 consultations, I help you identify which factors in your diet, lifestyle and biochemical make-up could be impacting on hormone balance and contributing to your symptoms.
 We then work out a plan to address those factors.

 Where appropriate I may recommend functional testing to gain further insight into what might be going on.
 Comprehensive blood testing can indicate underlying nutrient requirements, underlying health issues and hormone levels.
 DUTCH (Dried Urine Test for Comprehensive Hormones) not only helps us understand your actual hormone levels of sex and adrenal hormones, but gives further insight into how your body processes those hormones, which can help pinpoint why you’re experiencing symptoms.